 A well-devised risk-prevention plan recognizes potential problems and establishes clear measures for avoiding them.
 In a childcare or educational setting, this can mean developing a strict code of conduct that limits contact between children and their caregivers and that prohibits actions that can — even unintentionally — place children in an uncomfortable or compromising position.
 In a mental health therapy setting, this can mean clearly setting expectations from patients/clients; parents/guardians; and, spouses/partners.
 Also, your plan might include standards for disciplining children to maintain control while respecting their dignity, privacy and well-being.
 Creating rules designed to prevent physical injuries is another essential component of a successful plan.

 Our team helps you draft essential policies to incorporate into your employee handbook, student code of conduct, patient/client consent forms and parental waivers and disclosures.
-As we design appropriate risk-prevention measures for your organization, we consider how to protect the children in your care while not hindering your ability to perform the work that helps you accomplish your important missions.
+As we design appropriate risk-prevention measures for your organization, we consider how to protect the children in your care while not hindering your ability to perform the work that helps you accomplish your important goals.

 Accidents occur in even the most cautious facilities.
 Reporting protocols create a vital record of the circumstances surrounding the incident and document the steps taken to mitigate injuries after the accident occurred.
 These reporting measures allow parents and doctors to follow up if additional care is needed.
 Maintaining thorough reporting procedures also protects your facility from frivolous negligence lawsuits.
 Your records can provide necessary proof that your staff followed clearly defined risk-prevention measures and responded promptly and appropriately to the authorities.

 For assistance with protecting the most vulnerable members of our community and those who care for them, call Robert A. Lees & Associates at 303–292–1020 or contact us online to schedule your free consultation.